Nancy9ice/The-One/README.md

 # The-One
-The dataset of this project was analyzed exclusively with Microsoft Excel.
+_The dataset of this project was analyzed exclusively with Microsoft Excel._

+# **Problem Statement**
+Roland owns an e-commerce company that sells vacations online via their website.